astapm/non-grafic-games/README.md

 ## Simple dice-racing

-* The cars move through the cells with numbers from 0 to 100
+* The two cars move through the cells with numbers from 0 to 100
 * The car moves as many cells as there are points on the rolled dice
 * The dice is rolled and the cars move automatically
 * The winner is the car that first reaches the cell number 100